microsoft/migrate-java-ee-app-to-azure-training/99-cleanup/README.md

 az group delete --name sharearound
 ```

+## If you used the Docker container for the training

 To shutdown and remove the Docker container use the following command lines
 (outside of the container):